 If you are interested in learning more, reach out to Danielle at SpenglerDanielle@sau.edu.

-Thank you for making our 2020 Graduation letters a success!
+Thank you for making this program a success!

 The Alumni Engagement Office wants to shower our graduates with messages of congratulations.
-We're asking alumni volunteers to provide the materials needed (cards/paper, envelopes, stamps) and send handwritten notes to let our graduates know that Ambrosians from all over are celebrating with them, even if we can't be there in person!
+We're asking alumni volunteers to provide the materials needed (cards/paper, envelopes, stamps) and send handwritten notes to let our graduates know that Ambrosians from all over are celebrating with them!

 If you'd like to volunteer for this opportunity, please contact Danielle Spengler at SpenglerDanielle@sau.edu.